 Henry Hadley (1863-1914) was the first British civilian to die in the war, on the 5th August 1914.
 A teacher of Languages in Berlin, he was mistaken as a spy and shot by a Prussian Officer, Oberleutnant, Nicolay, while resisting arrest on a train.

 Private, John Parr, of the 4th Battalion, Duke of Cambridge’s Own (Middlesex) Regiment, is believed to be the first British Soldier killed in WW1.
-He was shot dead by a German patrol near Mons in Belgium on August 21, 1914.
-Aged just 17 years old he had been deployed in a two-man team as a reconnaissance cyclist to scout out German positions.
+He was shot dead by a German patrol near Mons, in Belgium, on August 21, 1914.
+Aged just 17 years old.
+He had been deployed in a two-man team as a reconnaissance cyclist to scout out German positions.
 He is buried in St Symphorien Military Cemetery, near Mons, opposite the grave of Private, George Edwin Ellison, 5th Royal Irish Lancers, thought to be last British soldier killed in action during the war.
 Ellison was shot by a sniper around, 9.30am on the 11th November 1918, 90 minutes before the Armistice came into effect.
 He was aged 40 and had fought throughout the war.
 He is buried just a few metres away from Private, George Lawrence Price, the Canadian soldier, killed aged 25, near Mons at 10:58am, and the last British Empire soldier killed in the Great War.

-Some 11,000 soldiers were killed or wounded on the last day of the war.
-They include, Augustin-Joseph Victorin Trébuchon, the last French Soldier, killed at 10.45am, aged 40 and Henry Nicholas John Gunther, an American soldier, aged 23, killed at 10:59 a.m., about one minute before the Armistice was to take effect at 11:00 a.m
+Some 11,000 soldiers were killed or wounded, on the last day of the war.
+They include, Augustin-Joseph Victorin Trébuchon, the last French Soldier, killed at 10.45am, aged 40 and Henry Nicholas John Gunther, an American soldier, aged 23, killed at 10:59 a.m., about one minute before the Armistice was to take effect at 11:00 a.m.

 ————————————————————————————–

-The outbreak of war in 1914 brought many new rules and regulations to Britain.
-The most important of these was the Defence of the Realm Act (DORA), passed on 8 August 1914 ‘for securing public safety’.
 DORA gave the government the power to prosecute anybody whose actions were deemed to ‘jeopardise the success of the operations of His Majesty’s forces or to assist the enemy’.
 This gave the act a very wide interpretation.
 It regulated virtually every aspect of the British home front and was expanded as the war went on.
 If anyone broke these rules, they could be arrested, fined, sent to prison, or even executed.
 It’s estimated that almost a million arrests happened under DORA and a total of 11 ‘German spies’ were executed under the regulations.

 A full list of the 11 executed spies under DORA: